tomography/tomoscan/docs/source/example_application.rst

   * - $(P)$(R)ExposureTime
     - ao
     - The exposure time in seconds.
 Currently the same time is used for dark fields, flat fields, and projections.
+      Writing to this PV will copy the value to the camera AcquireTime PV.

 File path and name control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~